tarantool/tarantool/doc/sphinx/book/box/triggers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After the following series of requests, the server will write a message
-using the :mod:`log` package whenever any user connects or disconnects.
+using the :ref:`log <log>` package whenever any user connects or disconnects.

 .. code-block:: lua_tarantool